-Its a safe bet that many companies have made New Year’s resolutions to increase revenue streams as so many companies, large and small, were hit hard in 2009.
+Its a safe bet that many companies have made New Year’s resolutions to increase revenue streams and sales potential as so many companies, large and small, were hit hard in 2009.
 While becoming leaner organizations can help reduce expenses, there are other strategies that can be employed.
 This might be the year that your business should focus on creating more efficient, streamlined sales efforts for your company.
 Think in these terms: moving less, but nevertheless gaining more sales.
 To do so, you will need to identify key areas where your business can improve to streamline your sales process.

 Five areas where businesses can concentrate to improve their sales potential